-2. Upon reception of the HTTP POST request message from the service consumer (i.e. S-EES), the EES (i.e. T-EES) shall check whether the S-EES is autorized to send the ACR parameter information.
+2. Upon reception of the HTTP POST request message from the service consumer (e.g., S-EES, CES), the EES (i.e., T-EES) shall check whether the S-EES is autorized to send the ACR parameter information.
 Then:

-2a. upon success, the EES (i.e. T-EES) shall respond with an HTTP "200 OK" status code with the response body including the ACRParamsInfo data structure defined in clause 8.10.6.2.3, or an HTTP "204 No Content" status code; and
+2a. upon success, the EES (i.e., T-EES) shall respond with an HTTP "200 OK" status code with the response body including the ACRParamsInfo data structure defined in clause 8.10.6.2.3, or an HTTP "204 No Content" status code; and